sethbern/CSJava/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

    <a href="https://creately.com" target="_blank">Creately.com</a>

-Working in pairs or groups, come up with 4 steps that a user must do to purchase a product, for example a book on Java, in an online store, and list the preconditions and postconditions for each step.
+Come up with 4 steps that a user must do to purchase a product, for example a book on Java, in an online store, and list the preconditions and postconditions for each step.
 You could pretend to buy something online to come up with the steps.
 (You could use an online drawing tool like |Creately.com| (choose Use-Case Diagrams) to draw a Use-Case diagram for the Online Store System, but it is not required).
 Don't forget to list  the preconditions and postconditions for each step.
 You can type in your answer below.

 .. shortanswer:: challenge-5-3-use-case-preconditions